Maharjn/QuizModuleChallenge/README.md

 * [Screenshot](#screenshot)

 ## General info
-This timed quiz project is developed based on the javascript,html and css.
+This timed quiz project is developed using the javascript,html and css.
 The user has 100 seconds to answer 10 multiple-choice questions.
 Every correct answer scores the user 10 pts; an incorrect answer will subtract 10 seconds from the timer.

 ## Concepts